Pro-Tips & Tricks

 Fresh seafood is so delicious.
 It doesn’t need a whole lot to jazz it up.
 The idea of a seasoning dedicated to seafood is simply to complement the natural flavors and let the seafood shine through.
 That’s why Truluck’s Garlic & Herb Seasoning is herb and garlic heavy with less salt than you would probably expect.

-It is really easy for me to go down the food nerd rabbit hole so I am really going to restrain myself here.
+It is really easy for us to go down the food nerd rabbit hole so we are really going to restrain ourselves here.
 Cooking great seafood requires just a few things.
-I’ll go over those and then give you a couple of tips.
+We’ll go over those and then give you a couple of tips.
 Here’s all you need:

 - Quality seafood